nitin-jotwani/frontend-interview-preparation/readme.md

 # Interview Preparation Guidelines & Sources
 This is my journey - how I started preparing for interviews.
 Initially, it seems confusing how and what to start actually!
-So, thought to make this guide which could help me in future too and may also help you? :) <br>
+So, thought to make this guide. :) <br>
-If you're reading and would like to add something to it, please feel free to do so. :)

 `Note:` Whatever is written is written as per my understanding's and observation's during preparation.